rohit-175/hotel-reservation-java/README.md

 # Hotel Reservation System

-A simple Hotel Reservation System built using Java as part of job training.
+A simple Hotel Reservation System built using Java.
 This project allows users to find and reserve hotel rooms, manage customer data, and view existing reservations through a command-line interface.

 ## Features